 Median Judaism was outwardly Gnostic until the Islamic era when they mostly became Ghulat.
 According to the Islamic tradition was the founder of the Ghulat a Jewish convert to Islam.
 There are known to historically have been many Ghulat denominations that are now extinct and these were apparently also denominations of core Median Judaism.
 Twelver Shia Islam in Iran was long heavily influenced by Alevism, one of the Ghulat denominations.
 Shah Ismail I established the Safavid Empire in 1501 with the help of an Alevi army.
 Although he forced the peoples of Iran to convert from Sunni Islam to Twelver Shia Islam, this was a Shiism heavily influenced by Alevism.
 In the following centuries did Iranian Shiism purify itself from the Ghulat influence but the notion of the Hidden Imam is likely a Ghulat influence that has remained among the Twelvers as the three Ghulat denominations of Alawism, Alevism and Bektashism all exoterically claim to believe in the twelve imams.

 It is possible considering Muhammed’s heavenly journey to Jerusalem that Ghulat is the original Islam.
 This may be the Esoteric Judaism which Ismailism apparently secretly adheres to considering the apparent association of Ismailism with core Median Judaism.
-This is so as Enoch, Elijah, Jesus as well as Muhammed are described as undertaking heavenly journeys and this indicates that they were considered various incarnations of the Godhead as one of the seven archangels and of course the God of Israel (not to be confused with the Godhead) is the most important of the archangels.
-The God of Israel can appear as three deities in one person as is in Rabbinic Judaism and Christianity but also as two persons (Ali and Muhammed in Alevism and Bektashis plus the spirit, Haq) and three in Alawism (Ali, Muhammed and Salman the Persian).
+This is so as Enoch, Elijah, Jesus as well as Muhammed are described as undertaking heavenly journeys and this indicates that they were considered various incarnations of the Godhead as one of the seven archangels and of course the God of Israel (not to be confused with the Godhead) integrates three archangels.
+The God of Israel can appear as three deities in one person as is in Christianity but also as two persons (Ali and Muhammed in Alevism and Bektashis plus the spirit, Haq) and three in Alawism (Ali, Muhammed and Salman the Persian).
 Alevism claims that Ali and Muhammed actually were one person.